thoth-tech/documentation/docs/Courseflow/Projects/User-Stories and Planned-Features.md

 - As a part time student, I want to be able to edit my course map so that I can have a lower workload while also graduating as quickly as possible.

-- As a lecturer, I want passionate students to enroll in my unit as an elective based on suggestions made to them regarding their interests so that I can teach passionate students.
+- As a lecturer, I want passionate students to enrol in my unit as an elective based on suggestions made to them regarding their interests so that I can teach passionate students.

 - As a student thinking of reattempting or deferring units, I want to understand how my unit